open-telemetry/opamp-spec/specification.md

 bytes can be 0 if the encoded AgentToServer or ServerToAgent message is empty (i.e. all fields are unset).
 This is a valid situation.

+#### WebSocket Message Size Limits

+All WebSocket message size limits in this section apply to the complete OpAMP WebSocket message, including both `header` and `data`.
+It is RECOMMENDED to use 64 MiB as the default limit for each limit in this section.
+Implementations SHOULD allow these limits to be configured.

+The Server MUST enforce a size limit when receiving OpAMP WebSocket messages that contain AgentToServer messages, including after any WebSocket extension decompression, to mitigate possible excessive memory allocation caused by a misconfigured or malicious Client sending an oversized message.
+If the limit is exceeded, the Server MUST treat the message as malformed and SHOULD close the WebSocket connection with status code 1009 (Message Too Big).

+The Client MUST enforce a size limit when receiving OpAMP WebSocket messages that contain ServerToAgent messages, including after any WebSocket extension decompression, to mitigate possible excessive memory allocation caused by a misconfigured or malicious Server sending an oversized message.
+If the limit is exceeded, the Client MUST treat the message as malformed and SHOULD close the WebSocket connection with status code 1009 (Message Too Big).

+The Server MUST limit the size of OpAMP WebSocket messages that contain ServerToAgent messages before sending them, including before any WebSocket extension compression, to avoid overwhelming the Client.
+If the limit is exceeded, the Server MUST NOT send the message and SHOULD record the fact that the message was discarded.

+The Client SHOULD limit the size of OpAMP WebSocket messages that contain AgentToServer messages before sending them, including before any WebSocket extension compression, to avoid overwhelming the Server.
+If the limit is exceeded, the Client MUST NOT send the message and SHOULD record the fact that the message was discarded.

 #### WebSocket Message Exchange

 OpAMP over WebSocket is an asynchronous, full-duplex message exchange protocol.
 The order and